-But certain circumstances can shorten or prolong the period between charges of your Joan devices.
+But different circumstances such as these can shorten or prolong the period between charges of your Joan devices :

 A good Wi-Fi connection means a long battery life